tumble-weed/gpnn-road-todo/README.md

   [ ] __how are keys made?__

+  [ ] it seems that earlier bhwc was going in as input to pyrdown. i'm pretty sure it requires bchw. i have made the change, can you confirm that my assumption is correct? i think there shouldnt be any permute's in pyrdown

   [X] remove dutils from cifar, and use the github version

   [ ] how many levels and when to stop?